 There's some time to explore this area further before our journey comes to an end in Johannesburg.

 Johannesburg is a sprawling city of remarkable contrasts.
 In the townships, mansions stand alongside tin shacks and there are as many green parks on the outskirts of the city as there are conglomerations of concrete in the centre.
 This is a good place to spend a couple of days to get an insight into South Africa's history, and it's a great base for exploring the rest of the country.

-On arrival in Jo'burg you can be dropped at the airport or at our finishing point hotel.
+On arrival in Jo'burg you can be dropped at the airport or any nominated Johannesburg or Pretoria hotel.
 No accommodation is provided for tonight, but we are able to book you additional accommodation in Johannesburg.
 Please ask at time of booking.

 Please don't book any international flights until after 10pm this evening.

-- Gold Reef City and Heritage mine tour, Johannesburg - ZAR360.00
+- Gold Reef City and Heritage mine tour - ZAR360

 - YBKZ Single supplement (YBKZ)